openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 - If the secret that is referenced exists and has a successfully generated cert/key pair, the router will serve this certificate if all preconditions are met.

-**When an Ingress is used to expose user workload**

-- The end user must have generated the serving certificate as a pre requisite using third-party systems like cert-manager.
-- In cert-manager's case, the [Certificate](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources) CR must be created in the same namespace where the Ingress is going to be created.
-- To expose a user workload, a new Ingress with the generated secret referenced in `.spec.tls.secretName` needs to be created.
-- If the secret CR that is referenced exists and has a successfully generated cert/key pair, the ingress-to-route controller adds this secret name to the created route `.spec.tls.certificateRef`.

 #### Variation [optional]

 N.A